-Other sketchbooks may have thicker paper that's better for elaborate drawings, but they’re less useful for my chaotic approach.
-While I wouldn’t call this sketchbook cheap, I find it a good value because it has over a hundred pages so it lasts much longer than most sketchbooks of comparable price.
+Other sketchbooks may have thicker paper that’s better for elaborate drawings, but they’re less useful for my chaotic approach.
+While I wouldn’t call this sketchbook cheap, I find it a good value because it has 112 sheets (224 pages) so it lasts much longer than most sketchbooks of comparable price.
 I use both sides of the paper and even heavy strokes of ink barely show through.

-Leafing through the pages of my old Canson sketchbooks, I can see what my mind was like at the time, and there’s a sense of continuity that most of my other sketchbooks are missing.
+Leafing through the pages of my old Canson sketchbooks, I can see what was on my mind at the time, and there’s a sense of continuity that most of my other sketchbooks are missing.

 I enjoy experimenting with different kinds of paper and matching up different techniques with the paper that suits it the best, but at the end of day, I’ll always come back to my rugged Universal Art Book.

 What makes it especially convenient for your approach to sketching and note-taking?